SimformSolutionsPvtLtd/SSSpinnerButton/README.md

 # SSspinnerButton

-SSSpinnerButton is an elegant button with a diffrent spinner animations.
+SSSpinnerButton is an elegant button with a different spinner animations.

 [![Swift Version][swift-image]][swift-url]
 [![Build Status][travis-image]][travis-url]